arniebradfo/style-quick-actions-figma-plugin/README.md

 - Publish your file as a [Figma 'Team Library'](https://help.figma.com/hc/en-us/articles/360041051154-Guide-to-libraries-in-Figma)
 - Publish your file by running 'Style Quick Actions > Publish Library Styles'
 - In the another file, run 'Style Quick Actions > Toggle Library Styles' and select the library
-- The Styles will now be available from in Fill, Stroke, Text, Effect, and Grid Style selectors
+- The Styles will now be available in the Fill, Stroke, Text, Effect, and Grid Style selectors

 You will have to update Published Styles every time the Team Library Styles are updated.
 - Update Published Styles by running 'Style Quick Actions > Publish Library Styles' again.